 The primary purpose of recycling is generally understood and accepted as a worthy cause.
 Yet, most people don't realize the full impact that recycling can have.
 Recycling is not only beneficial to the environment, but it can benefit your student body, teachers, administration, and support staff as well.
-The "Essentials of School Recycling" outlines what is needed to adequately meet recycling requirements for schools in Pierce County.
-Beyond that, it explains how to realize the maximum benefits of recycling by suggesting appropriate bins, labels and lists for recyclables.
+The "essentials of school recycling", outlines what is needed to adequately meet recycling requirements for schools in Pierce County.
+Beyond that, it explains how to realize the maximum benefits of recycling by suggesting appropriate bins, labels and lists for recycling.

-In addition, by following Steps B through E, you will learn how your entire school can be motivated to help maximize recycling.
+In addition, by following steps B through E, you will learn how your entire school can be motivated to help maximize recycling.
 It is a chance for your school to take ownership and pride in their own recycling program.
 Promotional ideas, fundraising opportunities and educational resources are just a few of the subjects covered through these steps.
-Included with this guide are examples of recycling bins appropriate for school recycling and links to activities, lessons and games to help teachers bring recycling into the classroom.
 The entire guide is available electronically on our county website www.co.pierce.wi.us/solid_waste/sw_main.htm.
 Click on School Recycling Guide.